xremix/toni-hoffmann-com/README.md

 - Run `ng build` to build the project
 - Upload the artifacts in the `dist/` directory to your website
 - Make sure you have rewrite rules set up for your webserver
+- Make sure deploy the api, which is part of a private repository